 Ramon Jackson

-LCI(L)-90 62k LCI(L)-90 alongside an unidentified transport off the Normandy invasion beaches loading US Army soldiers for the run into the beachhead, or returning wounded from the beachhead, circa 6 June 1944 Bill Brinkley
+LCI(L)-90 62k USS LCI(L)-90 alongside an unidentified transport off the Normandy invasion beaches loading US Army soldiers for the run into the beachhead, or returning wounded from the beachhead, circa 6 June 1944 Bill Brinkley

 Additional Resources and Web Sites of Interest